-The oil is rich in polyphenols, flavonoid anthocyanin, and vitamin E, all compounds shown to help reduce skin inflammation and neutralize free radicals that can wreak havoc on the skin.
+The oil is rich in polyphenols, flavonoid anthocyanin, and vitamin E, all compounds that help reduce skin inflammation and neutralize free radicals that can wreak havoc on the skin.

-This is especially good news if you have rosacea.
-The vitamins and fatty acids are shown to help sensitive skin, meaning it might help reduce the appearance of the redness associated with rosacea.
+This is excellent news if you have rosacea.
+The vitamins and fatty acids help sensitive skin, meaning they might help reduce the appearance of the redness associated with rosacea.

 Can rosehip oil help you get rid of dead skin cells to get that dewy skin tone you crave?
 It’s possible!

 “Rosehip oil contains traces of vitamin A,” says Dr. Krishna.
 Vitamin A — also known as retinol — is a natural exfoliator and can help reduce oil.
-Vitamin C in it also helps promote cell regeneration which can help reduce the appearance of dark spots and hyperpigmentation, as well as brighten and improve the overall radiance of your skin.
+Vitamin C in it also helps promote cell regeneration, which can help reduce the appearance of dark spots and hyperpigmentation and brighten and improve the overall radiance of your skin.

 How to Use Rosehip Oil

-First thing’s first: Always test rosehip oil on a small patch of skin before you put it all over your face.
+First thing’s first: Always test rosehip oil on a small patch of skin before putting it all over your face.
 The reason?
 In case of an allergic reaction.

 And a little goes a long way.
-Use a dropper to “apply two to three drops to the area to be treated on a daily basis and gently rub it in,” recommends Dr. Ilyas, adding that using a lot of oil won’t give you better results.
+Use a dropper to “apply two to three drops to the area to be treated daily and gently rub it in,” recommends Dr. Ilyas, adding that using a lot of oil won’t give you better results.

-There are countless brands selling the oil, both in stores and on the web.
+Countless brands sell the oil, both in stores and on the web.
 However, not every bottle deserves the “best” title.

 When evaluating brands, look at the color first.
-True organic oil made from rosehips is an amber color with smooth consistency that’s not too greasy or liquidy.
+True organic oil made from rosehips is an amber color with a smooth consistency that’s not too greasy or liquidy.
 “It’s also important to use 100 percent certified pure rosehip oil,” says Dr. Krisha.
-Also, looking for the words “cold-pressed” on the label is a good indicator that the oil is high quality and unrefined (AKA it hasn’t been messed with a lot in the production process).
+Also, looking for the words “cold-pressed” on the label indicates that the oil is high quality and unrefined (AKA it hasn’t been messed with a lot in the production process).

 And make sure to keep it in a cool, dark place, like your bathroom medicine cabinet or even the refrigerator.
-The reason: Rosehip oil can turn rancid pretty quickly if exposed to light.
+The reason is: Rosehip oil can turn rancid pretty quickly if exposed to light.